Campuses & Facilities

 This building contains general-purpose classrooms, the photography laboratory, the Writing & Reading Center, faculty offices for Communications and Social Sciences and many student study areas.

 The building was named for Preston N. Tanis, the first president of NMC who directed the college from 1951-1970 and wrote its first history.
-In this building are the offices of the president, educational services, admissions, financial aid, registration and records and computer services.
+In this building are the offices of the president, educational services, admissions, financial aid, registration and records, computer services and the Welcome Center.

 Remodeled in 2002, West Hall houses the college’s food service, student and staff dining rooms, the campus bookstore as well as offices for the college radio station, newspaper, magazine, personal counseling, student government and honors program.